N-Rondoni/slugFind/README.md

  -estimateDriver.py will iterate through available datasets in the spikefinder challenge, or one may point estimateParams.py at their specific file.

- -make sure your learned alpha is stored in paramUtils.py (either hardcod or point to the location estimateParams saved alpha at).
+ -make sure your learned alpha is stored in paramUtils.py (either hardcode or point to the location estimateParams saved alpha at).

  -can run: MPCmain.py 0 1 "test" from command line for specific node/dataset/condition.
 In this example, node 0 dset 1 condition "test".